-Criterion Implication for assessment of market power Excessive pricing and profitability -continued market level.
+Criterion Implication for assessment of market power and profitability individual firms are typically not able to maintain prices above economic costs and sustain excess profits for any appreciable time.
+As costs fall, prices may be expected to fall too, if competition is effective.
+Although the existence of prices at a level that keeps profits persistently and significantly above the competitive level is an important indicator for the existence of a substantial degree of power in a market it is not a necessary condition for such a finding.
+Excessive prices can be detected by an analysis of Price Cost Margins (PCM) which measure directly the deviation of prices from costs.
+However, although valuable from a theoretic perspective, in many cases necessary data to calculate PCM are not available at a disaggregated product or market level.
 In addition, the fact that in communication markets usually there are multi-product undertakings with high joint and common costs that have to be attributed to certain services may make the calculation of PCM even more difficult.
 Network effects Network effects describe the dependence of consumer willingness to pay for a given product or service based on the number of users of that product or service (i.e. on the size of the network).
 A product or service exhibits network effects when the utility of a user increases with the number of other users consuming it.
-The presence of network effects can therefore confer market power on firms with high market shares. · .
+The presence of network effects can therefore confer market power on firms with high market shares.
 With network effects, the value of joining a particular mobile network for a new subscriber depends in part on the number of people who are already part of that network.
 Similarly the value of the mobile network increases for all subscribers the more people who are connected to it.
 This can be a source of enduring competitive advantage for larger MNOs and create the risk of markets "tipping" in their favour, particularly when there are factors that deter switching between service providers.
 Lack of active competition on non-price factors There are other strategic competition parameters besides pricing.
-For example, such non-price factors may include marketing, service quality, service range, innovation, or geographic cover age.
+For example, such non-price factors may include marketing, service quality, service range, innovation, or geographic coverage.
 However, for some services, these considerations are effectively non-existent, leaving competition to be expressed in price terms or not at all.
-The reverse also applies - even in the absence of price competition; there may be robust competition on other dimensions of service.
+The reverse also applies - even in the absence of price competition, there may be robust competition on other dimensions of service.
 Customers' ability to access and use information Limited customer access to and use of reliable information on prices and other aspects of the services can dampen competition by reducing the degree to which customers act upon differences between competitors.
 As a result, operators are better able to act independently of customers.
-10 The number of buyers and sellers in a market This criterion is set out in Section 60(5) (c) of the ICCC Act, and is a factor that the ICCC would likely consider when determining whether a proposed merger or acquisition might result in a substantial lessening of competition in a market.
-The same criterion will be considered by NICTA in determining whether there is any licensee with a substantial degree of power in a market.
-In general terms the more participants in a market, and the less concentrated it is, the less chance there is that the structure will sustain dominance. innovation and product differentiation These factors are listed in Section 69(5) (g) of the ICCC Act as matters for the ICCC to consider when analysing whether mergers and acquisitions might have the effect of substantially lessening competition in a market.
-The same considerations will be taken into account by NICTA when considering whether there is any licensee with a substantial degree of power in a market.
-In general terms, fast growing markets allow opportunities for other competitors to gain traction in markets and to develop specialisations and advantages.
-Innovation in terms of products and process will change the fundamental terms of a market and may provide greater opportunities for smaller or new competitors to compete effectively compared to the circumstances and opportunities in a more stable market environment.
-Product differentiation generally means that direct substitution is more difficult and this may also favour smaller, more agile and more creative competitors.
-The corollary is that stable markets with slower growth and development, and where products and services are more fungible and less differentiated, may be more prone to dominance by one or more competitors.
-This proposition must be treated with caution and carefully tested against the factual circumstances of particular markets being analysed, because exceptions abound in economic and legal literature.
+10 The number of buyers and sellers in a This criterion is set out in Section 60(5)(c) of the ICCC Act, and is a factor that the ICCC would likely consider when determining whether a proposed merger or acquisition might result in a substantial lessening of

-10BEREC (2005), op.cit. p.13
+10 BEREC (2005), op.cit. p.13